-Name and Address of Beneficial Owner Amount Beneficially Owned Percent of Class FMR LLC 1 245 Summer Street Boston, MA 02210 8,286,655 11.0 The Vanguard Group, Inc. 2 100 Vanguard Blvd.
-Malvern, PA 19355 8,075,969 10.8 JPMorgan Chase & Co.3 270 Park Avenue New York, NY 10017 6,921,010 9.2 BlackRock, Inc. 4 55 East 52nd Street New York NY 10055 5,104,773 6.8
+Name and Address of Beneficial Owner Amount Beneficially Owned Percent of Class FMR LLC 245 Summer Street Boston, MA 02210 8,286,655 The Vanguard Group, Inc. 100 Vanguard Blvd.
+Malvern, PA 19355 8,075,969 JPMorgan Chase & Co.
+270 Park Avenue New York, NY 10017 6,921,010 BlackRock, Inc. 55 East 52nd Street New York, NY 10055 5,104,773

-- 1 FMR LLC, a parent holding company or control person in accordance with Exchange Act Rule 13d-1(b)(1)(ii)G), is the beneficial owner of 8,286,655 shares of our common stock, including 494,231 shares with respect to which it has sole voting power and as to all 8,286,655 of which it has sole dispositive power.
-Abligail P. Johnson, a Director, the Chairman and the Chief Executive Officer of FMR LLC, has the sole power to dispose of these 8,286,655 shares.
-Members of the Johnson family, including Abligail P. Johnson, the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
-The Johnson family group and all other Series B shareholders' worting agreement under which all Series B voting common shares and the execution of the shareholders' voting agreement under which all Series B voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares sowned directly by the various investment companies registered under the Investment Company Act (the "Fidelity Funds") advised by Fidelity Management & Research Company (FMR CO,), a wholly-owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
-The Ro carries out the voting of the shares under written guidelines established by the Fidelity Funds' of Trustees.
-The Ro carries out the voting of the shares under written guidelines established by the Fidelity Funds' of Trustees.
-The above ownership reflects the securities beneficially owner work of the Investment Advisor Act of 1940, FMR LC, certain of its subsidiaries and difflients, and other companies (collectively, the "FMR Reporters").
-The following entities own shares included in the above ownership does not reflect securities.
-If any, heneficially owner
+FMR LLC, a parent holding company or control person in accordance with Exchange Act Rule 13d-1(b)(1)(ii)G), is the beneficial owner of 8,286,655 shares of our common stock, including 494,231 shares with respect to which it has sole voting power and as to all 8,286,655 of which it has sole dispositive power.
+Abigail P. Johnson, a Director, the Chairman and the Chief Executive Officer of FMR LLC, has the sole power to dispose of these 8,286,655 shares.
+Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
+The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
+Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
+Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act (the "Fidelity Funds") advised by Fidelity Management & Research Company ("FMR Co"), a wholly-owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
+FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees.
+The above ownership reflects the securities beneficially owned, or that may be deemed to be beneficially owned, by FMR LLC, certain of its subsidiaries and affiliates, and other companies (collectively, the "FMR Reporters").
+The following entities own shares included in the above ownership: FIAM LLC, an investment advisor registered under Section 203 of the Investment Advisors Act of 1940, FMR Co, an investment advisor registered under Section 203 of the Investment Advisers Act of 1940; Fidelity Institutional Asset Management Trust Company, a bank as defined in Section 3(a) (6) of the Exchange Act; FMR CO., INC, an investment adviser registered under Section 203 of the Investment Advisers Act of 1940; and Strategic Advisers, Inc., an investment adviser registered under Section 203 of the Investment Advisers Act of 1940.
+The above ownership does not reflect securities, if any, beneficially owned by certain other companies whose beneficial ownership of securities is disaggregated from that of the FMR Reporters in accordance with SEC Release No. 34-39538 (January 12, 1998) Information (other than percentage ownership) reported on the table and in this footnote is as of January 31, 2019, and is based on the Statement of Beneficial Ownership on Schedule 13G/A filed by FMR LLC on February 11, 2019, with the SEC